Reviews

 New York, 30 October 2011Paulo Figueiredo reports for LUSA on the assassination of Francisco dAlmeida in Knot of Stone (Nó de Pedra).

-Using dreams, prophecies, a clairaudient and other non-traditional sources for his historical research, Dutch-South African author Nicolaas Vergunst reconstructs the 16thC assassination of Francisco d’Almeida.
+Using dreams, prophecies and clairaudient messages, as well as other non-traditional sources for his historical research, Dutch-South African author Nicolaas Vergunst reconstructs a 16thC murder at the Cape of Good Hope.

 “My book begins with a question: What if it wasn’t an ambush but, say, a mutiny or an assassination?”, he adds.
 Following the UK in September, Knot of Stone is now launched in the US by Arena Books and, in March 2012, is set to be released officially in South Africa.